JovaniM/eg-basics/README.md

 # eg-basics

-This is a course to leearn the basics of videogame development
+This is a course to learn the basics of videogame development

 # execution steps using CMake